-Midazolam: Also known as Hypnovel, midazolam belongs to a group of pharmaceuticals called benzodiazepines.
+Midazolam: Belongs to a group of pharmaceuticals called benzodiazepines.
 Its main purpose is as a sedative or hypnotic, and it is used for medical and surgical procedures.
-In epilepsy, midazolam is used for emergency management of seizures, as it has the ability to stop the seizures quickly.
-Once absorbed into the blood, midazolam travels to the brain, attaching to brain receptors that control electrical impulses that are firing at an unusually rapid rate.
+In epilepsy, Midazolam is used for emergency management of seizures, as it can stop the seizures quickly.
+Once absorbed into the blood, Midazolam travels to the brain, attaching to brain receptors that control electrical impulses that are firing at an unusually rapid rate.
 Midazolam also works by relaxing muscles, which is particularly beneficial in many types of seizures.
-The effect of midazolam should occur rapidly.
+The effect of Midazolam usually occurs rapidly.

-Not all individuals living with epilepsy require emergency medication, but for a small group of people whose seizures are difficult to control, or for people who are isolated from emergency care, midazolam is an excellent medication.
+Not all individuals living with epilepsy require emergency medication, but for a small group of people whose seizures are difficult to control, or for people who are isolated from emergency care, Midazolam is an excellent medication.
 It is most commonly administered buccally or nasally.

 Midazolam is fast-acting and can be easily administered by family and carers in a variety of settings.

-Only staff specifically trained to the requirements of a child's Emergency Medication Management Plan can administer midazolam.
+Only staff specifically trained to the requirements of a child's Emergency Medication Management

+Plan can administer Midazolam.

-Midazolam kit: An insulated container with an unused, in-date midazolam ampoule/s, a copy of the child's Emergency Medication Management Plan and Epilepsy Management Plan (which includes a picture of the child), and telephone contact details for the child's families, doctor/medical personnel and the person to be notified in the event of a seizure requiring administration of midazolam if families cannot be contacted.
+Kurboroo Kindergarten Midazolam kit: An insulated container with unused, in-date Midazolam ampoule/s, a copy of the child's Emergency Medication Management Plan and Epilepsy Management Plan (which includes a picture of the child), and telephone contact details for the child's families, doctor/medical personnel and the person to be notified in the event of a seizure requiring administration of midazolam if families cannot be contacted.
 Midazolam must be stored away from light (cover with aluminium foil) and in temperatures of less than 25°C. EFV Administration flyer - e.g., buccal, gloves, tissues, pen and paper, +/- stopwatch.